 Traditional tuners can keep your instrument in tune but their abilities are somewhat limited.
 Everyday wear and tear can cause your guitar to keep getting out of tune.
 Not to mention the influence of different temperature conditions.

 So, you've decided to upgrade your guitar with locking tuners, but you're somewhat suspicious and it's not an easy decision to make.

-Read on to check out 5 of my favorite locking tuners for guitar.
+Read on to check out some of my favorite locking tuners for guitar.

 Table of Contents